dullhunk/book/careers-lab/cvapps/cv-errors.md

   1. **DETAILS** Make sure the duration, company name and location of any experience you have is described.
 If you have lots of experience and projects, choose the ones that are most relevant to the job you are applying for
   2. **VOLUNTEER?** Include voluntary work (as well as paid work), e.g. Teacher, PASS leader, Student Ambassador, etc
   3. **EXPLAIN** Saying "first year team project" won't mean much to people outside the Kilburn building.
   4. **TINKERING** Include projects you've worked in your own time, have you ever built anything in your spare time?
 What about that Raspberry Pi / Arduino home automation project?
-If you've contributed to any open source software projects, you should DEFINITELY mention it.
-Doesn't have to be just code, could be testing, bug reports, documentation, asking/answering questions (e.g. on stackoverflow etc)
+If you've contributed to any open source software projects, you should DEFINITELY mention them.
+It doesn't have to be just code, it could be testing, bug reports, documentation, asking/answering questions (e.g. on stackoverflow etc)
   5. **NO EXPERIENCE** Don't have any experience?
 Voluntary work is a good way to pick some experience up.
-It's never too late to volunteer http://manchester.ac.uk/volunteers or become a student ambassador http://studentnet.cs.manchester.ac.uk/volunteering/
+It is never too late to volunteer http://manchester.ac.uk/volunteers or become a student ambassador http://studentnet.cs.manchester.ac.uk/volunteering/

 ## Skills (SK)